phuctm97/ntast/README.md

 ### What this specification doesn't do

-ntast focuses on only content.
-Notion-application data structures like workspaces, users, permissions, settings, etc, aren't handled by ntast.
+ntast focuses on only content and is ignorant of Notion-application data, like _Workspaces_, _Accounts_, _Members_, _Permissions_, and similar settings.
-Ecosystem plugins may extend functionalities using these data from Notion API.
+Ecosystem plugins may extend functionalities for these data using [unified API][unified-api], Notion API, and relevant documentation.

 ## Nodes